gregorias/toggle.nvim/README.md

 </div>

 Toggle is a modern, extensible Neovim Lua plugin for toggling options ala [unimpaired.vim][unimpaired].

-Do you have togglable options that you ocassionally want to change during your Neovim session?
-For example:
+The main use-case is to be able to quickly change something about your editing session.
+Consider the following scenarios:

-- You usually have `nowrap` on, but sometimes you need to turn on wrapping for those long lines to see what’s going on.
+- You usually have `nowrap` on, but sometimes you need to turn on `wrap`ping for those long lines to see what’s going on.
 - You want to quickly diff two buffers by setting `diffthis` on them.
 - Completion turns out to be useless for the current buffer, so you want to